matspunt/CellSimGMX/README.md

     * V) the number of crashes reported for duplicates of that simulation.
 - [ ] A metric which can somehow quantify the shape within bulk tissue (hard to inspect visually)\
 - [ ] A metric which assesses holes occuring on the surface of cells.
-- [ ] ????

 ## Basic model description

-- Currently all simulations in the GitHub were run at 310 K (NVT) and 1 bar (NPT), using the v-rescale thermostat and Parrinello-Rahman barostat.
+- Currently all simulations in the GitHub were run at 310 K (NVT) and 1 bar (NPT), using the v-rescale thermostat and Parrinello-Rahman barostat (switch to c-rescale?)

 - A cell radius of 1.85 nm is currently used.
 In combination with this, a force constant of 250 needs to be used at minimum at <40 fs time steps to prevent energy leakage in NVE.